Roger-Chuh/ShapeToolbox/README.md

 (In both Matlab and Octave documentation it is said that functions in a private directory are visible only to the fuctions in their parent directory.
 I have not found a mention of what the specification is for private functions calling each other.)

-#### Can I design my new house with this?

-You can, but you probably shouldn't.
-It would end up looking funny, and would probably not be very safe to live in.

 #### I didn't read the documentation and I don't know how to do X. What should I do?

 Read the documentation.